WARNING: Teens + “Antidepressants” = DANGER

 Depression is an almost universal experience; it is a natural consequence of broken lives living in a broken world with broken and inadequate support.
 Today’s teenagers are no more immune than any other age group.
 They are at a high risk with the myriad unique stressors they experience in their stage of development.
-The National Institute of Mental Health reports that in 2014, an estimated 2.8 million adolescents aged 12 to 17 in the United States had at least one major depressive episode; this equates to 11.4% of the U.S. population aged 12 to 17.
+The National Institute of Mental Health reports that in 2014, an estimated 2.8 million adolescents aged 12 to 17 in the United States had at least one major depressive episode or visited an alcohol treatment center; this equates to 11.4% of the U.S. population aged 12 to 17.
 How is our culture treating this issue?
 Some receive psychotherapy.
 Some “…lead lives of quiet desperation”.
 Far too many are prescribed psychotropic drugs—specifically, the drugs marketed as “antidepressants”.

 A new study published by The Lancet exposed the reality behind “antidepressant” medication and how it measured up against an inactive placebo (sugar pill): “Most drugs treating kids and teens suffering major depression are majorly ineffective – and even dangerous.”
 This study collected data on 34 trials with 5260 participants and 14 different psychiatric drugs marketed as antidepressants (note that the term antidepressant is not a scientific term, but a marketing term).
 The drugs in this study included: amitriptyline, citalopram, clomipramine, desipramine, duloxetine, escitalopram, fluoxetine, imipramine, mirtazapine, nefazodone, nortriptyline, paroxetine, sertraline, and venlafaxine.
 The results of this meta-analysis are far more than disappointing; they are alarming.
 The conclusion was that only Fluoxetine (marketed as Prozac—the first SSRI) somewhat helped—barely more than a sugar-pill—while all the other medications actually caused more damage than good.
 It should be noted that Fluoxetine was barely better than placebo and required multiple advantages (i.e., cheats) to achieve statistical significance.